christsven/H.E.A.T/ruleset/H.E.A.T.md

 ![drone battery image](image-1.png)

 The UAV can be recovered by the DOT by moving within 1" of the grounded drone.
 If turn ends with the grounded UAV closer to enemy forces than friendly ones, it is considered destroyed.
 The battery pack is reset every time the DOT is within 1" of the grounded UAV.

 ##### Range

 Similar to the battery pack, the range of an airborne UAV is limited by the wire- less connection range to the DOT.
 If the UAV ends its turn more than 60" away from the DOT, upon activation the following test has to be passed:

 ![drone range image](image-2.png)

 ##### Variants

-###### Reconaissance
+###### Reconnaissance

 Enables capable of spotting enemy targets in direct LoS.

-Can commicate with any unit within the DOTs platoon or any unit capable of indirect fire in 12" around the DOT, once per turn.
+The DOT can commicate with any unit within the DOTs platoon and any unit capable of indirect fire in 12" around the DOT, once per turn.

-The communication does require or use up an activation, but is blocked if the DOT is DOWN.
+The communication does not require or use up an activation, but is blocked if the DOT is DOWN.

 ###### IED (+10 pt)

 The UAV carries an improvised high explosive with it, capable of being dropped on enemy units:

 ![ied drop image](image-3.png)